LGBTQ community: City

 Cities afford a host of prime conditions that allow for better individual development as well as collective movement that are not otherwise available in rural spaces.
 First and foremost, urban landscapes offer LGBTQ community better prospects to meet each other and form networks and relationships.
 One ideal platform within this framework was the free labor market of many capitalistic societies, which enticed people to break away from their often damaging traditional nuclear families in order to pursue employment in bigger cities.
 Making the move to these spaces afforded them new liberty in the realms of sexuality, identity, and kinship.

 Some researchers describe this as a phase of resistance against the confining expectations of normativity.
 Urban LGBTQ community demonstrated this pushback through various outlets, including their style of dress, the way they talked and carried themselves, and how they chose to build community.
 From a social science perspective, the relationship between the city and the LGBTQ community is not a one-way street.
-LGBTQ community give back as much, if not more, in terms of economic contributions (i.e., "pink money"), activism and politics too.
+LGBTQ community gives back as much, if not more, in terms of economic contributions (i.e., "pink money"), activism and politics too.